milesaylward/dev-channel/README.md

 # Chrome Developer Channel

 Progressive Web Application for viewing Google videos from youtube.
 Save it to your your phone to use as a native application.
+This App can be viewed at [Chrome Dev Channel](https://chrome-dev-channel-286ac.firebaseapp.com/).

 ## Install the Polymer-CLI